310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Souma %}
-The fact that you think "if I ever plan to do something" is already a sin itself.
+The fact that you think “if I ever plan to do something” is already a sin itself.
 In fact, you being *born* must be some kind of mistake.
 {% endbubble %}

 {% bubble Kaoru %}